Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Coffee was first introduced to and first grow in the Batangas region of the Philippines and, even today, it is widely regarded as being the country’s coffee capital.
 Other regions, including Amadeo, a province of Cavite, also lay claim to being the most important coffee area.

 Coffee is one of the most popular drinks in the Philippines and, as in the rest of the world, it continues to gain in popularity.
-Starbucks is the largest chain and seller of speciality coffee drinks in the country, while soluble or instant coffee remains the preferred method of consuming the coffee bean.
+Starbucks is the largest chain and seller of specialty coffee drinks in the country, while soluble or instant coffee remains the preferred method of consuming the coffee bean.
 Although consumption did take a hit during the pandemic, it is expected to recover and increase further by 2025, but, in 2020, the average Filipino consumed 3.05kg of the caffeinated beverage.

 Featured Image Credit: decrand, Pixabay